-A functional resumé highlights what you did, rather than where and when.
-It focuses on specific skills you have gained—through school, hobbies, paid employment or volunteer work—that relate directly to the work you’re seeking.
-With a functional resumé you might decide not to include your employment history or you might simply list previous employers without giving specific dates of employment.
+A functional resumé highlights what you did, rather than where and when you did it.
+It focuses on specific skills you’ve picked up through school, hobbies, jobs, or volunteer work that relate directly to the job you want.
+With a functional resumé you can leave out your work history.
+Or you can simply list previous employers without giving the dates you worked for them.

-Employers may prefer to see the details of your employment history so that they can assess your background.
-On the other hand, keep in mind that the best resumé for you is one that effectively highlights your skills and accomplishments.
-If a chronological or a combination resumé points to gaps in your past employment, a functional resumé may still be your best choice.
+Employers may prefer to see the details of your work history to assess your background.
+On the other hand, keep in mind that the best resumé for you is one that effectively highlights your skills and successes.
+If a chronological or a combination resumé points to work gaps, a functional resumé may be your best choice.

 What does a functional resumé include?

-- A list of key skill areas or functional areas.
+- A list of key skill areas.
 Highlight 3 to 6 skill areas that relate closely to the job you’re applying for.
-Support each skill with an example of how you used it in a work, school or volunteer situation.
+Support each skill with an example of how you used it in a work, school or volunteer setting.

-Use the following outline and examples to help you prepare your own functional resumé:
+Use this outline and these examples to help you prepare your own functional resumé:

 - Example 1 (PDF)—an experienced worker returning to the workforce after a long absence